rickballard/CoCivium/intent/Intent_Trajectory.md

-# CoCivium Trajectory
+# CoCivium™ Trajectory

-CoCivium does not pursue expansion for its own sake.
+CoCivium™ does not pursue expansion for its own sake.
 It expands only where congruent minds emerge.

 ## Three Phases of Development